qnighy/yarn-lock-v1/README.md

 $ npx yarn-lock-v1
 ```

-By default, `yarn-lock-v1` backs up your `yarn.lock` and replaces it with the one in V1 format.
+`yarn-lock-v1` automatically generates a back up if the destination (`yarn.lock` by default) already exists.

 You can specify a different input or a different output.
-If the output path is different from the input path, no backup is generated.

 ```
 $ npx yarn-lock-v1 -f yarn.lock.v2 -o yarn.lock.v1